 For a thicker texture, you can add more chia seeds, as desired.

-If Matcha powder is unavailable in your city, you replace it with cocoa powder and/or cinnamon to the Almond Milk.
+If Matcha powder is unavailable in your city, you can replace it with cocoa powder and/or cinnamon to the Almond Milk.
 Be creative!

 For Matcha, there are several grades and subgrades of Matcha that we’ve come across.
-We recommend using a high quality premium culinary grade Matcha (preferably originating from Nishio city or Uji city in Japan, the top producers of matcha).
+We recommend using a high-quality premium culinary grade Matcha (preferably originating from Nishio city or Uji city in Japan, the top producers of matcha).
 While the color may not be vibrant electric green like ceremonial grade (highest grade), it is still very bright in color.
 Lower grade matcha will have a stronger bitter taste and yields a yellow-olive-brownish color, that’s coarse in texture.